Nirmini/NovaBot-Archive/README.md

 ---
 ## This is a branch/fork of the NDT's Nova Discord bot.
 For more up-to-date features please use the official bot.
 ### Code is provided under an MIT license with credits not being required but encouraged.

+Nova will be going Open-Source with Version 43.0.0.
+Once that occurs this repo will be archived.